 The trail was closed in 2020 due to circumstances requiring a redirection of the trail that will involve building elevated bridges and boardwalks over the wetlands.
 You can donate directly to the planning and construction of the redirected trail which will restore access to the trail HERE.
 Stay tuned for updates!

-Alewife Brook Preserve
+Alewife Brook Trail

-The 1.0 mile Alewife Brook Trail traverses a fine example of typical southern Rhode Island forest.
+Points of interest: The Alewife Brook Trail traverses a fine example of typical southern Rhode Island forest.
 Approximately 79 percent of this property hosts an upland forest canopy of scarlet, black, and white oak, red maple, white and pitch pine, hickory, beech and gray birch.
 The remaining 21 percent to the south along Alewife Brook is gently sloping wetlands with dense thickets of mountain laurel, rhododendron, sweet pepperbush, red maple, and alder.
 Both upland and wetland habitats can be observed from the trails here.
-This 43 acre property was acquired in July 2019 from the Rhode Island Boy Scouts with open space bond funds from RIDEM, the Town of South Kingstown, and with grants from the Bafflin Foundation, the Nature Conservancy, and the Champlin Foundation.
+This 43-acre property was acquired in July 2019 from the Rhode Island Boy Scouts with open space bond funds from RIDEM, the Town of South Kingstown, and with grants from the Bafflin Foundation, the Nature Conservancy, and the Champlin Foundation.
 Check out a video from the Rhode Island Natural History Survey on some of the flora found at Alewife.

 Biscuit City Trail